 Planning a surgery suite used to be fairly simple.
-General operating rooms were used for a wide range of procedures with dedicated operating rooms limited to cardiac surgery and orthopedics.
-Today, the question “How many operating rooms are needed?” is complicated by more stringent distinctions between operating rooms and procedure rooms, changing technology and increasing specialization, and the convergence of diagnostic imaging and surgical procedures.
-From a facility planning perspective, the number, size, and specialization of the operating rooms (ORs) is the single biggest factor contributing to the overall footprint of the surgery suite (and project cost).
-Moreover, the numbers and sizes of related patient care and support spaces are planned based on the number and types of ORs.
-And, from an operational standpoint, the number of ORs drives ongoing staffing and related operational costs.
+General operating rooms (ORs) were used for a wide range of procedures and dedicated operating rooms were limited to cardiac surgery and orthopedics.
+At the same time, interventional radiologists and cardiologists created their own workplaces.
+Today, planning surgical and endovascular suites is complicated by the convergence of diagnostic imaging and surgical procedures, rapidly changing technology, increasing specialization, and strict distinctions between operating rooms and procedure rooms.
+From a facility planning perspective, the number, size, and specialization of ORs and endovascular procedure rooms is the single most significant factor contributing to the overall footprint of the suite (and project cost).
+Moreover, the numbers and sizes of related patient care and support spaces are driven by the number and types of operating/procedure rooms.
+More importantly, the number of operating/procedure rooms drives ongoing staffing and related operational costs.

 Endoscopy procedures — using a rigid or flexible scope to examine the interior of a hollow organ or cavity in the body — may involve the upper gastrointestinal tract (GI endoscopies), large intestine (colonoscopies and sigmoidoscopies), lower respiratory tract (bronchoscopies) and the urinary tract (cystoscopies) along with a variety of other specialized procedures.
 Endoscopy procedures generally take 30 to 45 minutes.
 Patients are usually given intravenous sedation and may recover for up to an hour after the procedure.
 Recovery time has been reduced significantly in recent years due to the use of shorter-acting sedatives.